Six of Wands

-Six of wands or batons is a card used in Latin-suited playing cards, which include tarot decks.
+The Six of Wands, or Six of Batons, is a card used in Latin-suited playing cards, which include tarot decks.
 It is part of what tarot card readers call the "Minor Arcana," the six of wands cards in divination decks with illustrated pip cards, displays a laureled horseman bearing a staff adorned with laurel crown.
 Footmen with staves are at his side.

-Tarot cards are used throughout much of Europe to play tarot card games.

-In English-speaking countries, where the games are largely unknown, tarot cards came to be utilized primarily for divinatory purposes.